dzoladz/website/content/post/2020alao/index.md

 Ken Irwin from Miami University will be the Technical Lead for the ALAO 2021, Website Working Group.

 # Tools & Services
-Designing a virtual conference requires a collection of technological dependencies and services to be aligned and working in parallel.
-Although there are many all-inclusive virtual conference platforms that have sprouted up over the previous year ([hopin](https://hopin.com/), [Remo](https://remo.co/), and [Whova](https://whova.com/) come to mind),
+There are many all-inclusive virtual conference platforms that have sprouted up over the previous year or so ([hopin](https://hopin.com/), [Remo](https://remo.co/), and [Whova](https://whova.com/) immediately come to mind).
+However, there are a few reasons that you might be inclined to roll-your-own assemblage of services to host a virtual conference.

-Doing it on the cheap - when your organization is stuck footing a bill for a conference contract with Nationwide Hotel & Conference Center that can be nullified for cancellation due to COVID-19 restrictions -
+First: If you already purchase several of the needed components to host a virtual conference.
+As an example, ALAO has a professional subscription to the association management platform - Wild Apricot.
+Interacting with Wild Apricot is a familiar experience for ALAO membership, and Wild Apricot has a built-in event registration features, making it an obvious choice for handling conference registrations and payment.

+Second: Building your organization's overall technical capacity can encourage the expansion of services and opportunities made available to membership.
+While hard skills take time to develop, knowledge sharing and mentorship of colleagues are immediate benefit.
+Strengthening the organizations sense of internal community can encourage members to take on leadership roles as they become available.

+Third: If your organization has a multi-year contract with a venue to hold the annual conference, and COVID-19 requires the cancellation of any face-to-face events for the year, you may still be contractually-obligated to pay a hefty cancellation fee.
+To minimize organizational losses, "Doing it on the cheap" may become the motto for the year.

-The underpinning of the conference website are built upon an (abandoned?) projected for the 2014 GDG Devfest called [Project Zeppelin](https://github.com/gdg-x/zeppelin).
+Although the underpinning of our conference website are built upon an (abandoned?) projected for the 2014 GDG Devfest called [Project Zeppelin](https://github.com/gdg-x/zeppelin), designing a virtual conference requires a careful selection of technologies and hosted services to be properly aligned and smoothly working in a parallel direction.
+When you organization's membership very clearly sees the annual conference the value of - and primary reason for renewing - their membership, doing it on your own is not a decision to take lightly.

 ### Tools
-Below is a list of the development tools and technologies that were required to develop the 2020 ALAO Conference - ALAO's first fully online conference.
+One of the key considerations in making a decision to take the DIY approach is whether or not you have someone willing and - perhaps most importantly - able to take the lead for the project.
+The project lead will need to allocate considerable volunteer time, possess solid project management fundamentals, and have an intermediate set of technical skills.
+Below is a list of the development tools and technologies that were required to develop the 2020 ALAO Conference - ALAO's first fully online conference. [[source code](https://github.com/alaoweb/2020.alaoweb.org)]

 |     |     |
 | --- | --- |